symfony/symfony/UPGRADE-4.2.md

    use custom tokens, extend the existing `Symfony\Component\Security\Core\Authentication\Token\AnonymousToken` or `Symfony\Component\Security\Core\Authentication\Token\RememberMeToken`.
  * Accessing the user object that is not an instance of `UserInterface` from `Security::getUser()` is deprecated.
+ * `SimpleAuthenticatorInterface`, `SimpleFormAuthenticatorInterface`, `SimplePreAuthenticatorInterface`, `SimpleAuthenticationProvider`, `SimpleAuthenticationHandler`, `SimpleFormAuthenticationListener` and `SimplePreAuthenticationListener` have been deprecated.
+Use Guard instead.

 SecurityBundle
 --------------